Garmin epix Pro (Gen 2) Sapphire Edition (47mm) vs Google Pixel Watch 4 (45mm)

 Frequently Asked Questions

-Garmin epix Pro (Gen 2) Sapphire Edition (47mm) excels if you value premium sapphire and titanium build is lightweight yet durable.
-Google Pixel Watch 4 (45mm) is better if you prioritize battery life significantly improved to 40 hours with aod enabled.
-Pick based on your budget and daily use.
+Garmin epix Pro (Gen 2) Sapphire Edition (47mm) is the better choice if you prioritize premium sapphire and titanium build is lightweight yet durable.
+Google Pixel Watch 4 (45mm) wins if you value battery life significantly improved to 40 hours with aod enabled.
+Both are rated highly (4.7★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure